12 Wonderful National Parks Sites in North Carolina

 Here are a few major AT spots in North Carolina:

-The Appalachian Trail is one of a few great National Parks units near Asheville.
+The Appalachian Trail is among a few great National Parks units near Asheville.
 But, of course, the next one runs through Western NC’s largest city.

 Read More: Historic Tapoco Lodge (A Mountain Thrillseekers Retreat + 7 Things We Love!)